 If the Company calls the Public Warrants for redemption, management will have the option to require all holders that wish to exercise the Public Warrants to do so on a "cashless basis," as described in the warrant agreement.
 The exercise price and number of shares of Class A common stock issuable upon exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend, or recapitalization, reorganization, merger or consolidation.
 However, except as described below, the warrants will not be adjusted for issuance of Class A common stock at a price below its exercise price.
 Additionally, in no event will the Company be required to net cash settle the warrants.
-If the Company is unable to complete a Business Combination within the Combination Period and the Company liquidates the funds held in the Trust Account, holders of warrants will not receive any of such funds with warrants.
+If the Company is unable to complete a Business Combination within the Combination Period and the Company liquidates the funds held in the Trust Account, holders of warrants will not receive any of such funds with respect to their warrants, nor will they receive any distribution from the Company's assets held outside of the Trust Account with the respect to such warrants.
 Accordingly, the warrants may expire worthless.

-At June 30, 2021, there are 5,250,000 Private Placement warrants outstanding.
+At September 30, 2021, there are 5,700,000 Private Placement warrants outstanding.
 The Private Placement Warrants are identical to the Public Warrants underlying the Units sold in the Initial Public Offering, except that the Private Placement Warrants and the common stock issuable upon the exercise of the Private Placement Warrants will not be transferable, assignable or salable until 30 days after the completion of a Business Combination, subject to certain limited exceptions.
 Additionally, the Private Placement Warrants will be exercisable on a cashless basis and will be non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees.
 If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants will be redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.

-NOTE 9.
+NOTE 10.
 FAIR VALUE MEASUREMENTS